bewagner/kraken_api_dca/README.md

 ## Logging

 The script will write logs to a file called `logs.txt`.
-Check this file
+Check this file for the results of your API calls.

 # Use at your own risk